Flows from Economy to Environment

 3.3.2 Accounting for solid waste flows to marine environment

-- Identifying marine leakage pathways -- waste that escapes from collection systems, landfills, or other waste management infrastructure and enters marine waters
+| Identifying marine leakage pathways | Waste that escapes from collection systems, landfills, or other waste management infrastructure and enters marine waters. |

-- Recording direct dumping -- waste disposed directly into marine waters (noting that ocean dumping is regulated under the London Convention and Protocol)
+| Recording direct dumping | Waste disposed directly into marine waters (regulated under the London Convention and Protocol). |

-- Tracking coastal and riverine sources -- waste from coastal zones and rivers that enters the marine environment
+| Tracking coastal and riverine sources | Waste from coastal zones and rivers that enters the marine environment. |

 Compilation requires estimation of: